isak-combrinck/betta.css/hacking.md

 ## Compiling the SCSS

-Only compile the `betta.scss` file e.g., `sass --watch betta.scss betta-0.0.5.css`
+Only compile the `betta.scss` file e.g., `sass --watch betta.scss betta-next.css`.
+The --watch parameter should only be used for development.
+For building release version compile once, using the version number, e.g. `sass betta.scss betta-0.0.5.css`.

 ## General
 - `TEMP` is used to denote values that need to be changed